The Israel Coalition for Trauma: International activity

 The coalition collaborates with international organizations involved in the field of aid and trauma, including UN organizations.
-During the years of the coalition's activity, its organizations have provided assistance in a number of emergency events around the world, including the terrorist events in Chechnya and Beslan, natural disasters in Sri Lanka, the Mississippi River, Houston, and Haiti, and the terrorist attacks in Toulouse and Boston Marathon.
+During the years of the coalition's activity, its organizations have provided assistance in a number of emergency events around the world, including the terrorist events in Chechnya and Beslan, natural disasters in Sri Lanka, the Mississippi River, Houston, and Haiti, and the terrorist attacks at Hyper Cacher in Toulouse (2015), Nepal earthquake (2015),and Boston Marathon bombing (2013), the tsunami in Japan (2011), and Typhoon Haiyan (Yolanda) in the Philippines(2013).

+For example, immediately after the tsunami in Japan, Israel trauma experts provided training to handle post-traumatic stress disorder and organized various kinds of therapy sessions including art, music, movement and drama for residents.
+Longer term programs included training close to 1000 Japanese and self-care.

+They also sent advisors to Parkland, Florida to assist counselors and family members after the shooting in the school (2018).
+Similarly experts were sent to Manchester, UK, after the bombing of the Ariana Grande concert (2017).

-The Israeli Coalition for Trauma has also established resilience centers around the world in recent years.
+The ITC has also established resilience centers around the world in recent years.
 In May 2023 after the Russian invasion of February 2022, it opened a center in Ukraine with the support of the Ukrainian government and its program How are you?
 It has also provided training to the Future for Ukraine Charity Foundation through its GIDNA project of psychological assistance for women who have suffered sexual violence by the Russian Military.

 The coalition works in cooperation with the European Union, the Council of Europe and other organizations.

 Flood of residents seeking counseling after October 7

-In the aftermath of the Hamas attack in Southern Israel, on October 7, 2023, in which hundreds of people were kidnapped, men, women and children were raped and killed, and several thousand were wounded, the Resilience Centers have been struggling to assist the onslaught of requests that have poured in.
-These include the extended families and friends of the captives, bereaved families, eyewitnesses who observed terrible things, and others suffering from anxiety.
+In the aftermath of the Hamas attack in Southern Israel, on October 7, 2023, in which hundreds of people were kidnapped, men, women and children were raped and killed, and several thousand were wounded, the Resilience Centers have been inundated with requests for support.
+These include released hostages, the extended families and friends of the captives, bereaved families of those killed, eyewitnesses who observed atrocities, and individuals suffering from anxiety.

-The ITC is working in coordination with the Ministry of Health and the National Insurance Institute. to provide therapy for people throughout the country.
+In addition the missile and rocket attacks by Hezbollah on Northern Israel and by Iran in June 2025 and March 2026 increased the levels of injury and anxiety among large numbers of children and adults.
+The ITC is working in coordination with the Ministry of Health and the National Insurance Institute to provide therapy for people throughout the country and set up sixteen trauma centers to strengthen resilience.

-Partner organizations

-The following organizations are some of the partners of the coalition: